 Students interested in pursuing a degree in music recording and engineering can find programs available at several top institutions in the nation.
 Learn more about a few of these top schools and the unique programs that they offer.

-Berklee College of Music and the University of Hartford are some of the best educational institutions to offer professional diplomas and bachelor's degrees in music recording and engineering.
-Both programs provide a concentrated education in the recording arts, including music performance.
-Read on to learn more about the stand-out music recording and engineering programs at these schools.
+Berklee College of Music, the University of Hartford and Columbia College Chicago are some of the best educational institutions to offer professional diplomas and bachelor's degrees in music recording and engineering.
+These programs provide a concentrated education in the recording arts, including music performance.
+Explore the stand-out music recording and engineering programs at these schools.

 The Berklee College of Music offers bachelor's degree programs and professional diplomas in 12 concentrations, including music production and engineering.
 The music production and engineering concentration places emphasis on working with contemporary music recordings.
 In addition to ear training and music theory, students are introduced to composition, conducting and music technologies.